 - 8. The Disciplinary Board shall tape record the hearing in each case.
-The recording, the documents received, and the opinion of the Board shall be retained in the Dean's Office.
+The recording, the documents received, and the opinion of the Board shall be retained in the President and Dean's Office.
 This record may be referred to by the Board for any purpose, but the confidentiality of the record should otherwise be maintained.
-At any time after three years, the Board may destroy the record except for the final report/opinion of the Board and the opinion of the Dean, if any, unless there is a pending request for production of the record or some other reason why, in the Board's discretion, the record should be maintained. - 9.
-If the student complained against does not appeal the decision of the Disciplinary Board within fourteen days after receiving the written report of the Board, the decision of the Disciplinary Board on the merits shall become final and binding upon all parties, and the Dean shall proceed to consider implementation of the recommended penalty.
-In so doing, the Dean may confer with the Vice Dean and shall have plenary power to accept, reject, or modify the recommended penalty.
-The decision of the Dean is final - 10.
-The student may appeal the decision of the Disciplinary Board directly to the Dean.
-If the student appeals, the Dean may affirm, reverse, or modify the decision of the Disciplinary Board and may accept, reject, or modify any recommended sanction.
-The Dean may confer with the Vice Dean during this process.
-The decision of the Dean is final. - 11.
+At any time after three years, the Board may destroy the record except for the final report/opinion of the Board and the opinion of the President and Dean, if any, unless there is a pending request for production of the record should be maintained. - 9.
+If the student complained against does not appeal the decision of the Disciplinary Board within fourteen days after receiving the written report of the Board, the decision of the Disciplinary Board on the merits shall become final and binding upon all parties, and the President and Dean shall proceed to consider implementation of the recommended penalty.
+In so doing, the President and Dean may confer with the Associate Dean and shall have plenary power to accept, reject, or modify the recommended penalty.
+The decision of the President and Dean is final. - 10.
+The student may appeal the decision of the Disciplinary Board directly to the President and Dean.
+If the student appeals, the President and Dean may affirm, reverse, or modify the decision of the Disciplinary Board and may accept, reject, or modify any recommended sanction.
+The President and Dean may confer with the Associate Dean during this process.
+The decision of the President and Dean is final. - 11.
 The complainant will be informed of the final decisions and the sanctions, if any, that have been imposed upon the student complained against, to the extent permitted by applicable law.